A deep dive into Zendesk Sell features and pricing (2026)

 • Smart Lists: This feature lets you create custom, real-time filters to slice and dice your leads and deals.
 For instance, you could make a "hot leads" list for anyone who's recently opened an email, or a "stalled deals" list for opportunities that haven't had any activity in a while.

-The visibility here is great, but here’s the catch: your reps often still have to leave the CRM to find the information they need to actually move a deal forward.
-Imagine if your salesperson could, right from the deal page in Zendesk, get the perfect answer from an internal document on Confluence to handle a prospect’s technical question.
+The visibility here is great, and you can make it even better by integrating with external documentation.
+Imagine if your salesperson could, right from the deal page in Zendesk, get the perfect answer from an internal document on Confluence to handle a prospect's technical question.

 Reporting and analytics

-Zendesk Sell provides the reports you need to track performance without needing to be a data wizard.
+Zendesk Sell provides the reports you need to track performance with an approachable, professional interface.

 • Forecasting your sales: The platform includes tools to help you predict how many deals you'll close and forecast future revenue based on what's in your pipeline.
 It gives you a better handle on what the end of the quarter might look like.